Reizeron/High-Rock-Zero/content/Topics/my trade.md

 > I'm a witch.
 I have bound myself by oath and deed to the service of a Daedra Lord, and in return have received gifts of knowledge and power.
 If you are curious, and not afraid, I can tell you a little about the [[Daedra Lords]] and [[Daedric summonings]].

 >[!dialogue] Class;Witch Province;Morrowind
 > I'm a witch.
-I have bound myself by oath and deed to the service of a Daedra lord, and in return have received gifts of knowledge and power. ==The Temple calls my patrons the bad Daedra, and perhaps they aren't very nice... but I guess I'm not very nice, either.== If you are curious, and not afraid, I can tell you a little about the ==bad Daedra== and Daedric summonings.
+I have bound myself by oath and deed to the service of a Daedra lord, and in return have received gifts of knowledge and power. ==The Temple calls my patrons the bad Daedra, and perhaps they aren't very nice... but I guess I'm not very nice, either.== If you are curious, and not afraid, I can tell you a little about the ==bad Daedra== and [[Daedric summonings]].
 > *;Witch; Daedra, Necromancy*

 >[!dialogue] Class;Witchhunter Author;R-Zero